openalea/StructureAnalysis/stat_tool/doc/user/list.rst

 Miscellaneous functions
 -----------------------
 - ComputeSelfTransition: computation of the self-transition probabilities as a function of the index parameter from discrete sequences,
-- :func:`~openalea.stat_tool.data_transform.ExtractDatar` extraction of the 'data' part of an object of type 'model',
+- :func:`~openalea.stat_tool.data_transform.ExtractData` extraction of the 'data' part of an object of type 'model',
 - :func:`~openalea.stat_tool.data_transform.ExtractDistribution` extraction of a distribution from an object of type 'model',
 - :func:`~openalea.stat_tool.data_transform.ExtractHistogram` extraction of a frequency distribution from an object of type 'data',
 - ExtractVectors: extraction of vectors from global characteristics of sequences (length or counting characteristics),
 - :func:`~openalea.stat_tool.cluster.ToDistanceMatrix` cast of an object of type CLUSTERS into an object of type DISTANCE-MATRIX
-- ToDistribution: cast of an object of type HISTOGRAM into an object of type DISTRIBUTION
+- :func:`~openalea.stat_tool.distribution.ToDistribution`: cast of an object of type HISTOGRAM into an object of type DISTRIBUTION
-- ToHistogram: cast of an object of type DISTRIBUTION into an object of type HISTOGRAM
+- :func:`~openalea.stat_tool.distribution.ToHistogram`: cast of an object of type DISTRIBUTION into an object of type HISTOGRAM
 - TransformPosition: discretization of inter-position intervals.

 List by type